Alison Lock - Poet, Writer

 Welcome to my Home Page

-I write poetry, prose, and short stories.
-I also facilitate creative writing courses.
+I am a writer of poetry, prose, and short stories.

 'With words, I state my being in the world,